Courses and Requirements

 From artists to utopian dreamers to iconoclastic peasants, the sixteenth and seventeenth centuries are teeming with marginalized people radically reimaging the terms of their own self-identity and rethinking the relationship between selfhood and the larger culture.
 As an interdisciplinary conversation, this course explores issues in literary, art and cultural history through the study of texts that expose and even help create a changing sense of selfhood in the early modern period.
 (Writing-intensive.)
 Intermedia or History Stephen Schillinger.

 Literature and/of Empowerment.

 Literature has always played important roles in the cultivation of personal, social, and political empowerment.
 This course explores a range of debates surrounding literature as a means of individual and group empowerment, issues including the cultural politics of representation; the dynamics of different forms of literary address such as testimony, protest, narrative, and abstraction; the construction of personal and group identity and difference; and writing as a tool for self empowerment.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 (Proseminar.)
-(Genre or Identity and Difference) Open to 1st years only.
+(Genre or SSIH) Open to 1st years only.
 Maximum enrollment, 16.

 Echoes and Encores: Repetition in Literature.